shieldgenerator7/DnD-Stories/FaerunDiverge/Faerun Diverge.md

 “Yes, I had to sign a contract to become a guard too.”

 “And now look at you!”
 Larkwren gestured.
-“You’re stuck here in this one spot for the rest of your live.
+“You’re stuck here in this one spot for the rest of your life.
 Wouldn’t you rather be free?
 Exploring the world, the multiverse maybe?
 Or at least your very own city?”

 “I voluntarily serve my emperor, and gladly.
 Just like you serve Lathander.”

 “Hmm…” Larkwren tilted his head.
-Then he smiled hugely, but hid it right after.
+Then he smiled hugely but briefly.
 “So, how did you become a guard, serving the emperor?”

 The guard squinted at him.
 “I know what you’re doing.
 I’m not going to let you talk me into letting you loiter.
 Move along now.”